dhis2-metadata/CRVS_VE/docs/vital_events_tracker_design_v1.1.0.md

 The data elements reported in this stage and options available in dropdown lists can be changed/reduced/increased according to the local context.

+> **Note**
+>
---> The automatic warning is triggered whenever the birth weight exceeds the upper and the lower guideline limits.
+> The automatic warning is triggered whenever the birth weight exceeds the upper and the lower guideline limits.
 The lower threshold for the warning trigger has been set at 2500 g, whereas the upper limit has been set at 4500 g.
 This warning has been set purely to avoid data entry mistakes such as mistyping or mixing of weight units (kg instead of g).
 Please note that the warning message does not imply the health status of the newborn information as a 2500 gram newborn could easily be a healthy baby.

 ## User groups